WDBD: History

 In January and February 2006, respectively, it was announced that UPN and The WB would merge and form The CW while News Corporation (owner of Fox) made public another new programming service called MyNetworkTV would start up as well.
 UPN affiliate WRBJ was announced as Jackson's CW affiliate while WUFX eventually joined MyNetworkTV.
 In advance of switching to the latter network, WUFX and WDBD swapped affiliations.
 On July 3, 2006, the former picked up The WB but began identifying itself on-air as "My 35" in anticipation of joining the new service.
 Meanwhile, WDBD rejoined Fox and became known as "Fox 40".

 WDBD and WUFX were sold by previous owner Jackson Television, who began operating the two stations and WXMS-LP in 2003, to Roundtable Broadcasting in early 2010.
 However, its licensee listing with the Federal Communications Commission (FCC) still said Jackson Television.
-Fellow Fox affiliate WNTZ-TV in nearby Natchez technically serves the Alexandria, Louisiana, market (through a low-power repeater) but shares some of its coverage territory with WDBD.
-WNTZ also maintains a secondary MyNetworkTV affiliation and therefore encroaches on WUFX's home territory as well.

 Roundtable Broadcasting filed to sell WDBD and WXMS-LP to American Spirit Media in July 2012.
-As part of the deal, the station's operations were taken over by Raycom Media, owner of WLBT, under a shared services agreement; American Spirit also acquired WUFX and WBMS-CA from Vicksburg Broadcasting, but spun off the WUFX license to Tougaloo College (though it operates that station under a joint sales agreement).
+As part of the deal, the station's operations were taken over by Raycom Media, then-owner of WLBT, under a shared services agreement; American Spirit also acquired WUFX and WBMS-CA from Vicksburg Broadcasting, but spun off the WUFX license to Tougaloo College (though it operated that station under a joint sales agreement).
 The transaction was consummated on November 13.

+Gray Media announced on July 1, 2026, that it would buy American Spirit Media's six stations, including WDBD, for $50 million; the deal was permissible because of the 2025 federal appeals court decision Zimmer Radio of Mid-Missouri v.
+FCC, which struck down limitations on one company owning two of the top four stations in a market.